axelpale/yamdog/api.md

 <a name="yamdogdecoratorsitalicsingles"></a>
 ## [yamdog](#yamdog).[decorators](#yamdogdecorators).[italicSingles](#yamdogdecoratorsitalicsingles)()

-Emphasizes list item values that contain only a single word.
+This decorator emphasizes list items that contain only a single word.
 This can be used to make parameter names and property names stand out.

-For example the list values "foobar", "fooBar", and "foo_bar" would be emphasized but the values "foo bar", "foo.bar", and "foo:" would not.
+For example the list items "foobar", "fooBar", and "foo_bar" would be emphasized but the values "foo bar", "foo.bar", and "foo:" would not.
 See [yamdog.decorators.replaceListValues](#yamdogdecoratorsreplacelistvalues) for customization.